smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 #### FOS Map
 ![real_a3_9](real_a3_9.png)
-The Factor of Safety (FOS) graph shows the strength of the optimized beam with respect to tensile stress, based on its material yield strength of 40.0 ksi.
+The Factor of Safety (FOS) graph shows the strength of the beam through the tensile stress, based on its material yield strength of 40.0 ksi.
 There exists a large homogeneous area (red area) along the body of the beam.
-The text caption on the graph states that there is a minimum factor of safety of 2, providing assurance of a sufficient safety margin even when stressed to the limit.
+The text caption on the graph states that there is a minimum factor of safety of 2, showing a sufficient safety margin even when under load.

 ### Percent Error Values

 #### Percent Error of Deflection
 ![real_a3_w3](real_a3_w3.png)
-Using the axial deflection calculation of the Machinery’s Handbook, the formula gave a value of 0.00900 inches.
-Analysis of the linear static FEA gave the longitudinal displacement plot (UZ), which was very similar to that of the simulation, giving a value of 0.008771 inches.
+Using the axial deflection calculation of the Machinery’s Handbook, the formula gave a value of 0.009 inches.
+Analysis of the FEA gave the longitudinal displacement plot (UZ), which was very similar to that of the simulation, giving a value of 0.008771 inches.
 The percent difference between these two values is an error of 2.54%.

-The major contributors to the above error difference can be from assumptions made during the hand calculation and the boundary conditions used in the FEA model.
+The major contributors to the percent error can be from assumptions made during the hand calculation.
 The machinery handbook formula is a 1D idealization which assumes that there is only axial deformation of the bar without any lateral distortion or constraints.
-The SolidWorks FEA model includes 3D solid elements which have Poisson's ratio.
+This differs from the SolidWorks FEA model, which includes 3D solid elements that have Poisson's ratio.

-When the bar is stretched under the application of 300 lbf, it experiences lateral contraction as it squeezes its walls to be thinner.
-However, due to the rigid fixed-geometry boundary condition in the model, there is a restriction on lateral contraction, which causes a stiffening effect and reduced deflection.
+When the bar is stretched under the force/load of 300 lbf, it experiences lateral contraction.
+Due to the rigid fixed-geometry boundary condition in the model, there is a restriction on lateral contraction, which causes a stiffening effect and reduced deflection.
 For this specific design, I believe more in the SolidWorks FEA solution than the hand calculation.
 The 1D hand calculation assumes that the bar is weightless, while the FEA model considers reality.

 #### Percent Error of Allowable Axial Stress
 ![real_a3_w4](real_a3_w4.png)
 The hand-calculated allowable tensile stress with respect to the 300 lbs of load results in 20 ksi, and the allowable Von Mises stress calculated (CAD) from the SolidWorks FEA software results in 20.42 ksi.
 The comparison between these two parameters gives us an error of 2.10%.
-The error shows analytical validation of the 1D formula with the 3D solid elements.
+The error shows the close values of the 1D formula to the 3D solid elements.

 #### Percent Error of FOS Map
 !![real_a3_w5](real_a3_w5.png)